MP Estate Planning UK

 What is the Trust Registration Service and why does registration matter?

-Which trusts must be put on the public register?
+Which trusts must be put on the register?

-UK express trusts that meet the rules must be recorded even if no tax is due.
-Non‑UK trusts with UK property, land or significant business links may also need listing.
-Trusts that become liable for income tax, capital gains tax or inheritance tax must be entered on the register when the liability arises.
+All UK express trusts must be registered on the TRS, even if no tax is due — unless a specific Schedule 3A exclusion applies.
+This includes discretionary trusts, bare trusts, and interest in possession trusts.
+Non‑UK trusts with UK property, UK land or a UK-resident trustee who enters a UK business relationship may also need to be registered.
+Trusts that become liable for income tax, capital gains tax or inheritance tax must be registered when the liability arises.

 Are any trusts excluded from registration?